Non-Surgical Treatment for Digestive Diseases at Tampa General Hospital

 - Stoma care – Usually created in the abdominal wall, a stoma is an artificial opening that allows waste products to exit the body.
 Depending on the type of ostomy procedure that creates it, a stoma will require either an ostomy bag or a drainable or closed pouch for proper care.
 Living with a stoma also requires unique dietary and lifestyle changes.

 - Transoral incisionless fundoplication (TIF) – Recommended for those who suffer from chronic gastroesophageal reflux disease (GERD), the TIF procedure reconstructs and strengthens the lower esophageal sphincter, which is the valve between the esophagus and stomach that functions as the anti-reflux barrier.

-The experienced team within Tampa General Hospital’s Digestive Diagnostic & Treatment Center can conduct these non-surgical procedures as forms of treatment for digestive diseases.
+The experienced team within Tampa General Hospital’s Endoscopy Center can conduct these non-surgical procedures as forms of treatment for digestive diseases.
 Our team includes gastroenterologists, biofeedback therapists, enterostomal therapy nurses, and gastrointestinal surgeons, and this group has the expertise to treat men and women affected by a wide range of digestive disorders.
-TGH has been recognized for its care provided to patients with digestive diseases, earning placement among America's Best Hospitals for Gastroenterology & GI Surgery according to U.S. News & World Report.
+TGH has been recognized for its care provided to patients with digestive diseases.
+Tampa General Hospital is recognized by U.S. News & World Report as one of the nation's best hospitals and highest ranked in Florida for Gastroenterology & GI Surgery.
 Additionally, The Joint Commission also awarded disease-specific certification to our benign esophageal disorders program and pancreatic, hepatic, and biliary cancer programs.